 So, what interesting nature-related discoveries have you made in your yard and community over the last few weeks?
 I always enjoy hearing what others are finding too.

-Backyard Ecology: Creating Space for Pollinators and Wildlife Nature isn’t just “out there.”
+Backyard Ecology: Exploring Nature in Your Backyard Nature isn’t just “out there.”
 It’s all around us, including right outside our doors.
 Hi, my name is Shannon Trimboli, and I am the host of Backyard Ecology.
 I live in southcentral Kentucky and am a wildlife biologist, educator, author, beekeeper, and owner of a nursery specializing in plants for pollinators and wildlife conservation.
-I started Backyard Ecology as a way to share my love of exploring nature and learning about different plants and animals.
 I invite you to join me as we ignite our curiosity and natural wonder, explore our yards and communities, and improve our local pollinator and wildlife habitat.
 Learn more or subscribe to my email list at www.backyardecology.net.